Robotics-Club-IIT-BHU/LaRoboLiga_PS2Arena/README.md

 ~~~
 1. Second, you'll need to make the working loop, for continuous simulation in pybullet.

-2.There are a few helper functions which we have made for you to interact with the environment. brief description of each is given below.
+2. There are a few helper functions which we have made for you to interact with the environment. brief description of each is given below.
 There is also a folder with example scripts, do check it out to get more information.

    * `env.get_camera_image()`
       This will return an RGB image from the camera placed in front of the bot husky just above the gripper origin.